Afrocybersamurai/GRC-Project/README.md

 **Final Risk Profile**:
    - The final risk profile indicated that the organization’s environment was now at a much lower risk level, with many of the previously identified high-risk items being reduced to moderate or low risk.
 The effectiveness of the implemented controls not only addressed the critical vulnerabilities but also ensured ongoing protection against potential threats.

-More information can be found in the file : LionsSec POST Risk Assessment.xlsx
+More information can be found in the file : JohnDoe&Co POST Risk Assessment.xlsx

 <br />